Dahir of Aror: Sources

-The Chach Nama is the oldest chronicle of the Arab conquest of Sindh.
-It was translated into Persian by an Arab named Muhammad Ali bin Hamid bin Abu Bakr Kufi in 1216 from an earlier Arabic text believed to have been written by the Thaqafi family (relatives of Mukhtar al-Thaqafi).
+The Chachnama is the oldest chronicle of the Arab conquest of Sindh.
+It was translated into Persian by an Arab named Muhammad Ali bin Hamid bin Abu Bakr Kufi in 1216 from an earlier Arabic text believed to have been written by a member of the Thaqafi family (relatives of Mukhtar al-Thaqafi).

-War with the Umayyads
+Umayyad conquest of Sindh

-Throughout his reign, Maharaja Dahir had to face invasions from the Umayyad Caliphate which had grown quite powerful by that time.
+Sindh in 700 CE, under the Chach dynasty, with the Umayyad Caliphate on the west.

-According to Chachnama and the Arab historian Biladhuri, Dahir defeated the Arabs twice in pitched battles during the twin battles of Debal in which the invading Arab commanders Ubaidullah and Budail or Bazil were killed by Sindhis under Dahir's son Jaisiah.
+Throughout his reign, maharaja Dahir had to face invasions from the Umayyad Caliphate based in Damascus.
+The primary reason cited in the Chachnama for the expedition by the governor of Basra, al-Hajjaj ibn Yusuf against Dahir was a pirate raid off the coast of Debal resulting in gifts to the caliph from the king of Serendib (modern Sri Lanka) being stolen.
+Meds (a tribe of Scythians living in Sindh), also known as Bawarij, had pirated upon Sassanid shipping in the past, from the mouth of the Tigris to the Sri Lankan coast, and now they were able to prey on Arab shipping from their bases at Kutch, Debal and Kathiawar.

+According to Chachnama and the Arab historian al-Baladhuri, Dahir defeated the Umayyads twice in pitched battles during the twin battles of Debal in which the invading Arab commanders Ubaidullah and Budail or Bazil were killed by Sindhis under Dahir's son Jaisiah.
 Jaisiah later appointed his own chief or Thakur who governed on his behalf.
-According to Chachnamah, when the news of Bazil's death was relayed to Hajjaj, he became very sad and full of rage.
+According to Chachnama, when the news of Bazil's death was relayed to Hajjaj, he was saddened and enraged.
+This led to the fateful expedition by Muhammad ibn al-Qasim.